Datafable/rolling-blackout-belgium/data/geospatial/procedure.md

         name
    ```

-8. Export as geojson and upload to GitHub as [municipalities_belgium.geojson](municipalities_belgium.geojson).
+8. Export as geojson and upload to GitHub as [municipalities-belgium.geojson](municipalities-belgium.geojson).